-All officials of the College, which shall include faculty, administrators and staff, shall be responsible for monitoring student compliance with the Student Conduct Policies and shall report all apparent violations to the Associate Dean who oversees Student Support Services.
+All officials of the College, which shall include faculty, administrators and staff, shall be responsible for monitoring student compliance with the Student Conduct Policies and shall report all apparent violations to the Associate Dean who oversees Student Services.
 Upon an allegation or an appearance of a violation of the Student Conduct Policies, the Associate Dean shall conduct an investigation on the alleged violation.
 All investigations shall be conducted privately.
 Factors to be considered in sanctions shall be as follows:

 - 1. The severity of the offense. - 2.
 The likelihood of recurrence. - 3.
 The prior offenses of the student in question. - 4.
-The adult status of the offender. - 5.
-Impact of the offense on the health and safety of other members of the student body and college personnel. - 6.
-Other factors of mitigation or culpability as determined by the Associate Dean who oversees Student Support Services.
+The adult status of the offender. - Impact of the offense on the health and safety of other members of the student body and college personnel. - 6.
+Other factors of mitigation or culpability as determined by the TSS Associate Dean.